 Calling Primary, Secondary, Tertiary and Community Teachers

-This amazing opportunity to go to Shakespeare’s Globe in London and train with high calibre Globe Education staff, be immersed in the world of the Bard, including an optional add-on of 4 days in Stratford-Upon-Avon, if desired, is available again – from 6 -24 (or 26) July 2018.
+This amazing opportunity to go to Shakespeare’s Globe in London and train with high calibre Globe Education staff, be immersed in the world of the Bard, including an optional add-on of 4 days in Stratford-Upon-Avon, if desired, is available again – for July 2020.
 The group will also get to act on The Globe stage in a magical late night performance!
-A few spaces left – this is your last chance…!!!

 Of the forty-four Alumni of the three SGCNZ TGG courses to date, many cite involvement in it as resulting in successful applications for new positions in schools, confidence in directing scenes in SGCNZ’s Primarily Playing with Shakespeare productions, successes in SGCNZ’s Regional and National Festivals, having students chosen to go to SGCNZ National Shakespeare Schools Production (NSSP), SGCNZ Young Shakespeare Company (YSC) members and in preparation of students for NCEA and IB and Speech and Drama exams.
 Most of all, it provides professional and personal development and capability building of teachers with a focus on Drama, English and/or Shakespeare!